godotengine/godot-docs/tutorials/io/runtime_file_loading_and_saving.rst

     See :ref:`doc_saving_games` for information on saving and loading game progression.

-Sometimes, :ref:`doc_exporting_pcks` is not ideal when you want players to be able to load user-generated content in your project.
+Sometimes, :ref:`exporting packs, patches, and mods <doc_exporting_pcks>` is not ideal when you want players to be able to load user-generated content in your project.
 It requires users to generate a PCK or ZIP file through the Godot editor, which contains resources imported by Godot.

 Example use cases for runtime file loading and saving include: